cswclui/katacoda-scenarios-1/mstran-002/intro.md

 ## About the Demonstration Project

 The demonstration project for this lesson is a monolithic application named, *Fortune Cookies*. *Fortune Cookies*.
-The purpose of *Fortune Cookies* is to send a random "fortune" at a given interval of time to `users` that are registered with the system
+The purpose of *Fortune Cookies* is to send a random "fortune" at a given interval of time to `users` that are registered with the system.
+Each user gets a random fortune.

 ![logo](mstran-002/assets/basic-architecture-components.png)

 The work of sending a fortune is faciliated by a [CronJob](https://en.wikipedia.org/wiki/Cron) that is dedicated to each `user`.
 The CronJob for the given `user` executes the send fortune behavior partiular to the `user.`

 An array of CronJobs is created when the system intializes.
-When a new user is added to the system, a new CronJob for that user is added to array of CronJobs active in memory.
+When a new user is added to the system, a new CronJob for that user is added to the array of CronJobs active in memory.

 ## What you'll be doing